pirovc/ganon/README.md

 species        1406     1|131567|2|1783272|1239|91061|1385|186822|44249|1406  Paenibacillus polymyxa                         57  0  0   57  57.57576
 ```

-## Hierarchical classification
+## Multiple and Hierarchical classification

-Ganon classification can be performed in one or more databases at the same time.
-The databases can be provided in a hierarchical order.
+Ganon classification can be performed in multiple databases at the same time.
+The databases can also be provided in a hierarchical order.

 Multiple database classification can be performed providing several inputs for `--db-prefix`.
 They are required to be built with the same `--kmer-size` and `--window-size` values.
+Multiple databases are considerer as if they were one (built together) and redundancy in content (same reference in two or more databases) is allowed.

-To classify reads in a hierarchical order, `--hierarchy-labels` should be provided. `--abs-cutoff/--rel-cutoff` can be provided for each database. `--abs-filter/--rel-filter` can be provided for each hierarchy level.
+To classify reads in a hierarchical order, `--hierarchy-labels` should be provided.
 When using multiple hierarchical levels, output files will be generated for each level (use `--output-single` to generate a single output from multiple hierarchical levels).
+Please note that some parameters are set for each database (e.g. `--abs-cutoff`) while others are set for each hierarchical level (e.g. `--abs-filter`)

 For example: